primer/react/pages/components/docs/Tooltip.md

 # Tooltip

 The Tooltip component adds a tooltip to add context to elements on the page.
-The Toolip has a black background by default.
+The Tooltip has a black background by default.

 ### ⚠️ Usage warning! ⚠️
 Tooltips as a UI pattern should be our last resort for conveying information because it is hidden by default and often with zero or little visual indicator of its existence.